mainettis/darksun/docs/tools.md

     ```

     and press enter.

+    *Note:  There is a possibility that choosenim does not add the nimble directory to your system's PATH environmental variable.
+If you attempt to use the `nimble install neverwinter` command in the next section and you get a `command not found` error, this is likely th case.
+To resolve this:*

+    *Windows:  Go to your `control panel` and click on `system`, then `advanced system settings`.
+A new window will appear.
+On the `advanced tab`, click on `environmental variables`.
+On the lower half of the next window that appears, click on the `Path` variable and then click `edit`.
+Click on `browse...` and search for your nimble directory.
+Unless you modified the installation directory when you installed nimble in the [previous section](#nimble), it should be `c:\users\<username>\.nimble\bin` or something very similar.
+Once you've added this folder to the `Path` variable, close any command line utilities you have open, then re-open then and try the command again.*

     *Note:  It is unlikely you'll be using neverwinter.nim directly.
 These tools will primarily be used by Nasher.*